VedgeKonn/TestCFT_SortingData/README.md

 4) java SortingData in.txt out.txt -s -d

 Where,
-"SortingData" - name of application
+"SortingData" - name of application;
-"in.txt"      - name of input file
+"in.txt"      - name of input file;
-"out.txt"     - name of output file
+"out.txt"     - name of output file;
-"-i" or "-s"  - parameters for whole numbers or for strings in file "-a" or "-d"  - parameters for ascending or descending sort
+"-i" or "-s"  - parameters for whole numbers or for strings in file;
+"-a" or "-d"  - parameters for ascending or descending sort.